Check these out!

 Unlike AHAs which are water soluble and act on the surface, BHAs are oil soluble and are able to penetrate deeper into your skin to dissolve sebum and unclog pores, exfoliating your skin from within.
 They also have anti-bacterial and -inflammatory benefits and do not make your skin as photosensitive as AHAs.

 Occurring naturally in skin, Betaine in skincare products can be either synthetic or plant derived and is a gentle hydrator that binds water to your skin.
 Its moisturising properties help soften your skin's texture and fills in creases in your skin helping reduce the apperance of fine lines and wrinkles.

-Many skincare brands are replacing the water in their products with Birch Juice.
+Many skincare brands are replacing the water in their products with Birch Sap or Birch Water.
 It is a natural anti-inflammatory and contains amino acids, Vitamin C, and antioxidants that help protect the skin from environmental stressors and refines your skin texture.

 A class of single-celled cyanobacteria, two common types of Blue-Green Algae are Spirulina and Chlorella.
 Potent antioxidants that give it its colour, it has anti-ageing properties, it provides purifying hydration to your skin and can help smooth your complexion while fighting inflammation and breakouts.

 Burdock Root has long been used topically in treating skin conditions like wrinkles, eczema, acne and psoriasis.
 It has natural antibacterial and anti-inflammatory properties and the oil can be used directly on the scalp or in hair care products.
 It is also consumed internally via capsules and tinctures.